gollerkeri/bloc-design/Blocbox-Competitive-Analysis.md

 # Blocbox Competitive Analysis
 9/9/15

 Based on Blocbox survey results, competitors include: email, browser, Evernote and Pocket.
-For this analysis, we will quickly look at the strengths and weaknesses of each of these competitors.
+For this analysis, we will look at the strengths and weaknesses of each of these competitors.

 ###Email
 ####Strengths: